Shocking ugly truths about our Mental Health Nurses

 Not every day you get to see such sights

-I think because I was older than your average new nurse, I got away with tongue in cheek remarks directed at lazy staff.
-“Are you on shift today Monica?” when she was clearly organising her whole year’s holidays on the only nurse computer we had.
-Or “There’s beds to be changed if you’re bored Ade?”
-I’d say with a grin.
-That got them of their backsides, and their tutting or heavy sighing never deterred me, “…….. and Sidney needs support with his toileting when you’re done,” I’d chuckle.
+I think because I was older than your average new nurse, I got away with tongue-in-cheek remarks directed at lazy staff.
+“Are you on shift today Monica?” when caught organising her whole year’s holidays on the only nurse computer we had.

 Harsh?
-Maybe, but like I said to my colleagues, if I’m cleaning up shit, so are you!
+Maybe, but like I said to my colleagues, if I’m cleaning up sh*t, so are you!
 I wouldn’t expect staff to do anything I’m not prepared to do myself.
-And for the nurse who said of a patient who’d spent her night rolling around in her own excrement, “No, she didn’t do it deliberately.”

-And to our manager “Nice of you to retch theatrically then walk on by when you came in late that morning, for the millionth time.”
+And to our manager “Nice of you to retch theatrically then walk on by when you came in late (again) that morning.”
 Ha!
 Now that’s another post — what’s the point of ward managers?

 Over to you